Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Investigating the effectiveness of Small-Scale SFT

-In Reinforcement Learning, we adopt a binary reward function only output 0 or 1.
-Positive reward is assigned only when the response is correct and within the length constraint.
-Additional implementation details are provided in \autoref{subsec:training-details}.

-Our RL results (\autoref{fig:sft-rl}) show several key findings.
-Firstly, we found that \textbf{small-scale SFT has a significant impact on RL stage but the pattern is unclear}.
-On K\&K, \texttt{long-CoT-kk} achieves over 80\% accuracy while maintaining responses exceeding 2,000 tokens.
-The training efficiency of \texttt{long-CoT-kk} even surpassed instruct model(\texttt{instruct-no-sft-kk}) with a large margin. \texttt{short-CoT-math} converged much slower than long CoT.
-However, \texttt{long-CoT-kk} fails to exceed \texttt{lbase-no-sft} on MATH dataset.
-Secondly, we observed \textbf{a performance ceiling in RL performance} on MATH, where all models converge to near 60\% accuracy and 700-token responses, aligning with instruct model's characteristics.
-Notably, \textbf{SFT performance is unreliable for predicting final RL results}. \texttt{long-CoT-math} shows lower initial accuracy but converges faster than \texttt{short-CoT-math}, and all K\&K policies begin below 5\% accuracy despite divergent final performance.
+Figure \ref{fig:sft-rl} shows several key findings in RL stage.
+Firstly, \textbf{small-scale SFT substantially affects the RL stage, though the pattern remains unclear}: \texttt{long-CoT-kk} achieves over 80\% accuracy, even surpassed instruct model(\texttt{instruct-no-sft-kk}) with a large margin. \texttt{short-CoT-math} converged much slower.
+However, DeepSeek-R1 distilled samples are not always the best, as \texttt{long-CoT-math} learns slower than \texttt{base-no-sft-math}.
+An explanation is that base model has already seen similar pretraining data, so their effects are almost equal.
+This explanation still follow our findings because we do not assume the affects should be positive.
+Notably, SFT performance is unreliable for predicting final RL results. \texttt{long-CoT-math} shows lower initial accuracy but converges faster than \texttt{short-CoT-math}, and all K\&K policies begin below 5\% accuracy.